 Getting to know your users

-When building onboarding experiences, it is important to understand and develop knowledge about your users upfront.
+When building Bitcoin applications, it is important to understand and develop knowledge about your users upfront.
 Within the Bitcoin ecosystem, there is a wide range in the level of expertise.
 Identifying who you are building for is crucial, as these user groups value and understand varying characteristics of coin and key management tools.
 For example, research suggests “rookies” often favor convenient, easy-to-use wallets, while well-versed bitcoin owners tend to prioritize security.

 Observe your potential users #

 This observation could take the form of user research, user interviews and surveys aimed at a range of participants to observe and identify what they do, how they think, and what they want.
-Let’s consider some things you might want to ask yourself when improving the onboarding experience for new users:
+Let’s consider some things you might want to ask yourself when improving the experience for new users:

 - What is their perception of Bitcoin?